Financial Aid Policies: Satisfactory Academic Progress

 |IV.||DATA EVALUATED IN SATISFACTORY ACADEMIC PROGRESS|

-As stated above, review for the GPA, Pace, and Timeframe criteria will be based on all combined institutional and transfer credits attempted by the student at their current level.
+As stated above, review for the undergraduate GPA, Pace, and Timeframe criteria will be based on all combined institutional and transfer credits attempted by the student at their current level.

 Additional information on how specific types of coursework are evaluated in the Satisfactory Academic Progress review is listed below: